AmaniEzz/serverless-contract-management-API/README.md

 ## Run Tests

-To run test please un comment line 14 in `tsconfig.json` file, and add `"type": "module",` to the package.json.
-Then run `npm run test`
+To run test please do the following steps:

+1. Uncomment line 14 in `tsconfig.json` file
+2. Add `"type": "module",` to the `package.json`
+3. Run `npm run test`